-Our conviction is that if you don't copy and share this with others you will be held accountable.
-We encourage you to share, and allow you to do so royalty-free under the following conditions.
+Our conviction is that if you don't copy and share this with others you will be held accountable to the Lord so we encourage you to share and allow you to do so royalty-free under the following conditions.
 This material may be stored in a PDF format or photocopied and printed to share.
-It cannot be sold or altered in any way, and this copyright notice must remain in each successive copy.
+It cannot be sold, or altered in any way and this copyright notice must remain in each successive copy.
 We would also like to encourage other publishers, conferences, church divisions, or organizations located outside the United States to consider the printing and distribution of this guide.
-To do so prior written approval must be obtained from the publisher before translation or duplication of this guide is done.
+To do so prior approval must be obtained in writing from the publisher before translation or duplication of this guide is done.

-www.Bible-Lessons.org PublisherforGod@gmail.com 800-952-4457
+www.RevelationPublications.com PublisherforGod@gmail.com 800-952-4457